California Contractor Bond

 Consumers can look up a contractor’s bonding status via the check for license page on the official CSLB website.
 It’s super easy and contractors are searchable either via their first and last name, business name or license number.

-Do I need to file the bond?
+Do I need to file the bond myself after purchase?

 How do I change information on my contractor bond?